Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-tailwind-css-to-an-angular-project.md

 Yesterday we learned how to set up our [first Angular 10 project](https://daily-dev-tips.com/posts/creating-our-first-angular-project/).
 Today we will be adding Tailwind CSS to Angular 10, so we can easily use its simplicity when styling components.

-> Note: when setting up your project, make sure you select `SCSS`.
+> Note: when setting up your project, select `SCSS`.

 Tailwind is a CSS framework, much like bootstrap, but it doesn't include any `card` or `navbar` components.
 We can call Tailwind a utility framework.
-It makes use of utility classes like: `shadow-lg`, `rounded`, `w-full`, etc.
+It uses utility classes like: `shadow-lg`, `rounded`, `w-full`, etc.

 > At the time of writing, I'm using Angular 10 and Tailwind 1.8

 ## Adding Tailwind CSS to our Angular app

-Ok, so we set up our basic Angular application, now let's add the Tailwind CSS package.
+Ok, so we set up our basic Angular application.
+Now, let's add the Tailwind CSS package.

 First, open your terminal and run the following command in NPM to install Tailwind: